Textualize/textual/docs/guide/styles.md

 # Styles

-In this chapter will explore how you can apply styles to your application to create beautiful user interfaces.
+In this chapter we will explore how you can apply styles to your application to create beautiful user interfaces.

 ## Styles object